 WINTER STORAGE

-The word “Marina” is used here to indicate any person authorized to represent the Sandwich Marina, Sandwich Massachusetts.
+The word “Marina” is used here to indicate any person authorized to represent the Sandwich Marina/Harbormaster’s office, Sandwich Massachusetts.
 The word “Tenant” is used here to indicate the owner (or his/her authorized representative) of any boat docked or stored in the Sandwich Marina facility.

 Winter slips rentals and dry storage rates shall be strictly in accordance with rates published at marina office, and will be paid for in advance before boats are hauled or slips occupied.

-If Tenant violates any of the terms and conditions in this Agreement or those posted in the marina office, Marina shall have the option of terminating this Agreement if it is considered to be in the best interest of the Marina and or its Tenants.
+If Tenant violates any of the terms and conditions in this Agreement or the Rules and Regulations,, Marina shall have the option of terminating this Agreement if it is considered to be in the best interest of the Marina and or its Tenants.
 The marina reserves the right after 10 days written notice to the Tenant to remove his/her boat from the marina prior to the end of ten (10) day period.
 No reimbursement will be made for the docking (storage) fee.

 Slip rentals or storage space are non-transferable and non-refundable.